-Yorgo Alexopoulos is a New York-based artist best known for his innovative use of digital media and technology.
+Yorgo Alexopoulos is a Los Angeles-based artist best known for his innovative use of digital media and technology.
 His works of art, often touching upon transcendental themes, are created by fusing his own films, photographs, paintings, drawings with digital animation.
 He often creates experiential video installations by synchronizing multiple monitors or projections.

 Alexopoulos’ permanent installations include a 27 channel video installation for Norman Foster’s Bow Building in Calgary, Alberta.
 In 2011 he was commissioned by the Art Production Fund to produce a sprawling 432 LCD screen installation for the lobby of Cosmopolitan Hotel in Las Vegas.
 His work was also exhibited at the Torrance Art Museum in the fall of 2011 as well as other galleries and institutions throughout the United States.